Portuguese cinema legend Oliveira dies aged 106

-In 1972, he made "Past and Present", a powerful social satire that tells the story of a young widow with a number of marriages past her, who betrays each new husband yet venerates each one of the deceased.
+In 1972, he made “Past and Present”, a social satire that tells the story of a young widow with a number of marriages past her, who betrays each new husband yet venerates each one of the deceased.

 He then shot a tetralogy of failed love stories, kicking off with “Doomed Love” in 1979.

 In 2008, he was awarded the coveted Palme d’Or at Cannes for his life-long contribution to cinema, as well as the French Legion of Honour.

 Still making films in the digital age, Oliveira made “Christopher Columbus – The Enigma” in 2007 and “Gebo and the Shadow” in 2012, which was screened at the 69th Venice International Film Festival.

 Despite his frailty, he made an appearance on his 106th birthday at the 2014 premier of his last film, “The Old Man of Belem”.